 Male-to-female (MTF) hormone therapy, or estrogen hormone therapy, is a treatment that some people may receive in order to induce “feminine” physical traits and suppress “masculine” ones.
+This may involve taking estrogen in combination with anti-androgens.

 People who undergo estrogen hormone therapy will receive medication to block the action of testosterone, a hormone responsible for traits that people may consider to be masculine.